simphony/simphony-mayavi/README.rst

 After installation the user should be able to import the ``mayavi`` visualization plugin module by::

-  from simphony.visualization import mayavi mayavi.show(cuds)
+  from simphony.visualization import mayavi_tools
+  mayavi_tools.show(cuds)

 Directory structure